AdobeDocs/campaign-web.en/help/v8/email/generative-gs.md

 ---
 audience: end-user
-title: Get started with the AI Assistant
+title: Get started with AI Assistant
-description: Get Started with the AI Assistant
+description: Get Started with AI Assistant
 exl-id: 0d00cb47-e740-407c-ac42-824f2fee44a6
 ---
-# Work with the AI Assistant {#generative-gs}
+# Work with AI Assistant {#generative-gs}

 >[!CONTEXTUALHELP]
 >id="acw_generation_settings"
 >title="AI Assistant"
->abstract="After crafting and personalizing your delivery, use the AI Assistant to enhance your content.
+>abstract="After crafting and personalizing your delivery, use AI Assistant to enhance your content.
 This feature simplifies personalization and content improvement by allowing you to fine-tune the content by describing what you want to generate."

 >[!CONTEXTUALHELP]
 >id="acw_generation_context"